aaronNGi/jj/README.md

 IRC_HOST=irc.rizon.net jjd
 ```

-By default it connects to irc.freenode.org, using the current user as
+By default `jjd(1)` connects to irc.freenode.org, using the current user
-nickname and creates the directory "irc.freenode.org" in the current
+as nickname and creates the directory "irc.freenode.org" in the current
 working directory.
 Located in that directory will be the various log
 files and the named pipe for input.
 For more information, see [Directory
 Structure](#directory-structure) and [Input Commands](#input-commands).